XLSForm/xlsform.github.io/_includes/xlsform.md

 Each Excel workbook usually has two worksheets: **survey** and **choices**.
 A third optional worksheet called **settings** can add additional specifications to your form and is described below.

 ##### <a name="survey worksheet"></a>The survey worksheet
 This worksheet gives your form its overall structure and contains most of the content of the form.
 It contains the full list of questions and information about how they should appear in the form.
-Each row usually represents one question; however, there are certain other features you'll read about later that you can add to the form to improve the user experience.
+Each row usually represents one question; however, there are certain other features described below that you can add to the form to improve the user experience.

 ##### <a name="choices worksheet"></a>The choices worksheet
 This worksheet is used to specify the answer choices for multiple choice questions.
 Each row represents an answer choice.
 Answer choices with the same **list name** are considered part of a related set of choices and will appear together for a question.
 This also allows a set of choices to be reused for multiple questions (for example, yes/no questions).